This rocky road fudge is a classic at our house and has made an appearance every Christmas for decades! It is not Christmas without rocky road fudge.

-I actually didn’t make my first batch of rocky road fudge until a few years ago, fudge making was mom’s job!
-She does it so well!
-I asked her to make a batch this week so I could share it here on the blog and she made it just the way I like it – a little less rocky.
+I actually didn’t make my first batch of rocky road fudge until a few years ago, fudge making was mom’s job and she does it so well!
+I make it a little different than my mother does though, I make it a little less rocky.
 No nuts for me!
-I know it really isn’t truly Rocky Road with out the nuts but I don’t like nuts in my candy!
+I know it really isn’t truly Rocky Road without the nuts but I don’t like nuts in my candy!
 The only rocks I like in my Rocky Road Fudge are marshmallows.
 Pure chocolate fudgy goodness with marshmallows – yum!!

-Since the fudge is nice and warm when you add the small marshmallows make sure you freeze them first so they hold their shape.
+Since the fudge is nice and warm when you add the marshmallows make sure you freeze them first so they hold their shape.

-- 12 oz pkg. semi sweet chocolate chips
+- 12 oz semi sweet chocolate chips

 - 4 C sugar